pepeteam/kekdaqd/README.md

 # Test suite

 The test suite is invoked with `py.test` in the root directory of the repository.
-Dogecoind testnet and mainnet must run on the default ports and use the same rpcuser and rpcpassword.
+Pepecoind testnet and mainnet must run on the default ports and use the same rpcuser and rpcpassword.
-Do not include the following values in dogepartyd.conf: dogecoind-rpc-connect, bitcoind-rpc-port, rpc-host, rpc-port and testnet.
+Do not include the following values in kekdaqd.conf: pepecoind-rpc-connect, bitcoind-rpc-port, rpc-host, rpc-port and testnet.

 # Usage
-The command‐line syntax of dogepartyd is generally that of `./dogepartyd.py {OPTIONS} ACTION {ACTION-OPTIONS}`.
+The command‐line syntax of kekdaqd is generally that of `./kekdaqd.py {OPTIONS} ACTION {ACTION-OPTIONS}`.
 There is a one action per message type, which action produces and broadcasts such a message; the message parameters are specified following the name of the message type.
 There are also actions which do not correspond to message types, but rather exist to